 |Item||BGP (Multi-ISP)||BGP (Multi-ISP) Pro|

 |Advantages||BGP (Multi-ISP) provides high-quality and high-bandwidth BGP lines.

 ||BGP (Multi-ISP) Pro has all the advantages of BGP (Multi-ISP).
 Compared with BGP (Multi-ISP), when BGP (Multi-ISP) Pro provides services to clients in mainland China (excluding data centers), cross-border connections are established without using international ISP services.
 This reduces network latency.|

 |Supported regions||All regions||China (Hong Kong)|

-You can purchase and hold an EIP as an independent resource.
+You can purchase and use an EIP as an independent resource.
 EIPs are not bundled with other computing or storage resources.

-You can adjust the peak bandwidth of an EIP at any time.
-The bandwidth changes take effect immediately.
+You can modify the bandwidth limit of an EIP at any time based on your business requirements.
+The modification immediately takes effect.